EmperDeon/Organizer/README.md

 - Moving tabs does not affect storage

 - Options for compression, encryption(yes, return the old deleted system), backups and encryption of whole storage file

+- Encryption of storage with local password
+  - Remember me, for time set by user

 #### Other